-During 2004, the Board of Directors held nine meetings.
-No Director attended fewer than 75% of the aggregate number of meetings held by the Board of Directors and the committees on which he served during 2004, except Dr. Young was only able to attend 44% of the Board meetings and committee meetings on which he serves.
+During 2005, the Board of Directors held six meetings.
+No Director attended fewer than 75% of the aggregate number of meetings held by the Board of Directors and the committees on which he served during 2005, except Dr. Young and Joe Reeder were only able to attend 67% of the Board meetings and committee meetings on which they serve.
 The Board of Directors has an Audit Committee, Compensation and Stock Option Committee and a Corporate Governance and Nominating Committee.